-The 2006 reading of indicates the evaluator's opinion that Pohnpei's overall financial health and performance is considered above satisfactory and has remained relatively consistent over the past 3 years.
-Improvements in certain ratios continue to be made, including improved General Fund fund balance, but decreases in other ratios, such as capital asset remaining useful lives, and slight decreases in current and quick ratios have occurred during the year.
-Overall health and performance though is considered consistent with that of the prior year.
+The 2007 reading of indicates the evaluator's opinion that Pohnpei's overall financial health and performance is considered above satisfactory and has remained relatively consistent over the past 4 years.
+Improvements in certain ratios continue to be made. including improved General Fund fund balance and improved current and quick ratios, but decreases in other ratios, such as capital asset remaining useful lives and total unrestricted net assets have occurred during the year.
+Overall health and performance though is considered consistent with that of the prior three periods.